A Comprehensive Survey on Deep Graph Representation Learning: Traffic Analysis

 \textbf{Fixed matrix.} Lots of works assume that the correlations among traffic nodes are fixed and constant over time, and they design a fixed and pre-defined adjacency matrix to capture the spatial correlation.
 Here we list several common choices of fixed adjacency matrix.

 The \textbf{connectivity matrix} is the most natural construction way.
 It relies on the support of road map data.
-The element of the connectivity matrix is defined as 1 if two node are physically connected and 0 otherwise.
+The element of the connectivity matrix is defined as 1 if two nodes are physically connected and 0 otherwise.
 This binary format is convenient to construct and easy to interpret.

 The \textbf{distance-based matrix} is also a common choice, which shows the connection between two nodes more precisely.
 The elements of the matrix are defined as the function of distance between two nodes (driving distance or geographical distance).
-A typical way is to use threshold Guassian function as follows,
+A typical way is to use the threshold Gaussian function as follows,

 where $d_{ij}$ is the distance between node $i$ and $j$, and $\sigma$ and $\epsilon$ are two hyperparameters to control the distribution and the sparsity of the matrix.